fullcontact/contacts-api-node/README.md

 [![npm version](https://badge.fury.io/js/fullcontact-node.svg)](https://badge.fury.io/js/fullcontact-node)
 [![Node version](https://img.shields.io/node/v/fullcontact-node.svg?style=flat)](http://nodejs.org/download/)

 *IMPORTANT: This SDK should be used server-side only.
-Using them in a browser would expose Client Secret or API Key.*
+Using it in a browser would expose Client Secret or API Key.*

 ###Supported APIs